 Replacing sash windows to new Ventrolla sash windows would guarantee reduced energy costs for your home and promise an estimated 30% improvement in energy efficiency.
 If you’d like more information about winter-proofing your home, why not speak with our experts.

-The answer is that a good quality sash window requires less maintenance than you think, and is built to last longer that comparative uPVC windows.
+The answer is that a good quality sash window requires less maintenance than you think, and is built to last longer than comparable uPVC windows.

 Windows should be cleaned approximately twice a year using washing-up liquid and a sponge or cloth.
 It is not recommended to use kitchen or bathroom cleaners.
 Glass cleaner is not good for the frames so is not recommended.